A Passover Relationship between Events in the Life and

 A—In Magnificat (His mighty arm (Luke 1:51)

-12—Jesus able to teach the teachers at 12
+12—Jesus was able to teach the teachers at 12

 W—Sign in Heaven Ladder, Cross, Slain Lamb, Angels ascending and descending